About the IMA and our remit

 What does the IMA do?

-The IMA protects the rights of EU and EEA-EFTA citizens living in the UK.
+The IMA protects the rights of EU and EEA-EFTA citizens, and the rights of their family members, living in the UK.
 We monitor UK public bodies to make sure they uphold the rights of EU citizens and to identify any systemic issues.
 We have the powers to launch inquiries and bring legal action, if appropriate, against bodies that don’t uphold the rights of EU citizens.

 What kind of complaints will the IMA review?

-The IMA will consider any complaints where the treatment of an EU or EEA EFTA citizen by a UK public body falls short of the UK’s commitments.
+The IMA will consider any complaints where the treatment of an EU or EEA EFTA citizen, or their family member, by a UK public body falls short of the UK’s commitments.
 People may feel they’re being discriminated against in cases relating to housing, health care, education, immigration, justice or more.